What is CNAPP?

 - Agentless Rapid Deployment: Spin up posture management in minutes—no need to install software on each workload.
 Automated scans immediately inventory your cloud environments for vulnerabilities, misconfigurations, and compliance risks.

-- Runtime Agent for Deep Protection: For critical workloads, a runtime agent provides real-time detection of ransomware, zero-day exploits, and fileless attacks.
-Gain forensic telemetry and near-instant rollback capabilities if threats materialize.
+- Deep Protection using a Runtime agent: For critical workloads, a runtime agent provides real-time detection of ransomware, zero-day exploits, and fileless attacks.
+You can gain forensic telemetry and near-instant rollback capabilities if threats materialize.

 - Cloud Security Posture Management (CSPM): Full compliance checks, hyper-automation for policy enforcement, and a graph-based asset inventory let you quickly find and fix critical misconfigurations.

-- Vulnerability Management & Shift-Left Container Scanning: SentinelOne covers the entire development lifecycle, scanning code repositories, CI/CD pipelines, and container registries to prevent vulnerabilities from reaching production.
+- Vulnerability Management & Shift-Left Container Scanning: SentinelOne covers the entire development lifecycle; it can scan code repositories, CI/CD pipelines, and secure container registries to prevent vulnerabilities from reaching production.

-- AI Security Posture Management: Goes beyond classic CNAPP features by discovering AI pipelines, analyzing model configurations, and uncovering verified exploit paths for AI services.
+- AI Security Posture Management: Discover AI pipelines, analyze AI data model configurations, and uncover verified exploit paths for AI services.

-- External Attack Surface Management: Automated pen testing and exploit path discovery ensure that hidden assets or incorrectly exposed services don’t become high-risk blind spots.
+- External Attack Surface Management: Automate pen testing and exploit path discovery to ensure that hidden assets or incorrectly exposed services don’t become high-risk blind spots.

 Conclusion